The Success Trap

 A path to find it.

 I’m Clif Mathews.
-I spent 25 years chasing achievement.
-Made partner at a top consulting firm.
+I spent 25 years inside the game.
+Made partner at one of the world’s largest consulting firms.
 Every box checked.
-Then I realized the life I had built wasn’t the life I wanted.
-It was one I was told to want.
+And the life I built wasn’t the life I wanted.
+It was the one I was told to want.

 The Success Trap is the framework I built from that journey.
-It maps how the machine works in the lives of high-achievers.
-It lives inside a bigger philosophy I call Being Human Again.
+It maps how the machine works in the lives of high-achievers, and what it takes to climb back out.

 3 minutes.
 6 questions.
 One pattern that might explain a lot.